Port Arthur Pipeline – Louisiana Connector

-Location : Calcasieu, Beauregard, Allen, Evangeline and St. Landry Parishes, Louisiana and Jefferson County, Texas
+Location : Cameron, Calcasieu, Beauregard, Allen, Evangeline and St. Landry Parishes, Louisiana and Orange and Jefferson Counties, Texas

 Capacity : 2.0 Bcfd

-The proposed Port Arthur Pipeline Louisiana Connector (PAPLC) project will transport and provide natural gas as an additional feed gas source and provide an additional reliable solution for the delivery of natural gas to the proposed Port Arthur Liquefaction Project.
+The proposed Port Arthur Pipeline Louisiana Connector (PAPLC) project will provide an additional, reliable solution to transport natural gas as a feed gas source to the proposed Port Arthur Liquefaction Project.

-The PAPLC project will follow a route along Cameron, Calcasieu, Beauregard, Allen, Evangeline and St. Landry Parishes in Louisiana as well as Jefferson County in Texas.
+The PAPLC project will follow a route, mostly collocated with other pipelines through Cameron, Calcasieu, Beauregard, Allen, Evangeline and St. Landry Parishes in Louisiana as well as Orange and Jefferson Counties in Texas.

-The proposed PAPLC project will also include the following facilities:
+The proposed PAPLC project will include the following facilities:

-Development of the Port Arthur Liquefaction Project and the Pipeline Project – Louisiana Connector is contingent upon completing the required commercial agreements, securing all necessary permits and approvals, obtaining financing and incentives, achieving other customary conditions, reaching a final investment decision and other factors associated with the investments.
+Development of the Port Arthur Liquefaction Project and the PAPLC project is contingent upon completing the required commercial agreements, securing all necessary permits and approvals, obtaining financing and incentives, achieving other customary conditions, reaching a final investment decision and other factors associated with the investments.